-Note J - Loss from Discontinued Operations, Net of Tax
+Note K - Loss from Discontinued Operations, Net of Tax

 During the third quarter of fiscal 2008, we committed to a plan to sell Zynetix.
-We are currently in negotiations regarding the sale of Zynetix and expect the transaction to be completed in the fourth quarter of 2008.
 As a result, we have reclassified the results of operations of Zynetix, net of income taxes, to discontinued operations for all periods presented.
-We believe that the exclusion of Loss from discontinued operations, net of tax, provides users of our financial statements a better understanding of our continuing operations trends.
+We believe that the exclusion of Loss from discontinued operations, net of tax, from our results provides users of our financial statements a better understanding of our continuing operations trends.